Do you want to create your business in France?

-The 2 main elements that will be essential for your visa request and later the renewal of your permit will be to:
+The 2 main elements that will be essential for your France’s self-employment visa request and later the renewal of your permit will be to:

 - Register your company with the appropriate URSSAF Centre de Formalités des Entreprises (CFE)

-Each business activity type have their own CFE.
-Make sure you register throught the CFE matching your business activity.
+Each business activity type has its own CFE.
+Make sure you register through the CFE matching your business activity.